TeamGadget-JP/Gadget_Entangle_for_Cascadeur_Blender/README.md

 5. The prefix `character1:` will automatically be added to the 2nd character's bone names.<br>
 6. Follow the exact same procedure for a 3rd character and so on.<br>

+## Applying the Final Motion Created in Cascadeur to a Blender Character via FBX<br>
+First, it must be explained that the bone animation data used for real-time synchronization and the bone animation data exported to FBX are completely different.<br>
+The requirement for real-time synchronization is that the character is in a T-pose or A-pose, and has been zero-calibrated immediately after syncing.<br>
+Conversely, a character in a state ready to accept an FBX must be in a T-pose or A-pose, with its zero-calibration cleared.<br>
+Therefore, you must follow the steps below.<br>

+1. **Return to T-Pose (Reset to Origin)**<br>
+   Return the character to the T-pose (initial pose/rest pose) in both Cascadeur and Blender.<br>
+2. **Stop Synchronization (Disconnect Communication)**<br>
+   Click `STOP SYNC` on the Blender-side GECB panel to completely cut off real-time communication.<br>
+3. **Clear Calibration (Memory Initialization)**<br>
+   Click `Clear Calibrate` on the GECB panel.<br>
+4. **Apply FBX (Inject Production Data)**<br>
+   Export the animation as an FBX from Cascadeur, and import (or retarget) it into the Blender character.<br>

 If you find GECB useful, please consider subscribing to my channel and liking the video!<br>
 YouTube: https://www.youtube.com/@TeamGadget<br>